arangodb/docs/3.11/architecture-deployment-modes-cluster-architecture.md

 ### Limitations

-The OneShard optimization will be used automatically for all eligible AQL queries and Stream Transactions.
+The OneShard optimization is used automatically for all eligible AQL queries and Stream Transactions.

 For AQL queries, any of the following factors currently makes a query